-Cos 30 degree value is √3/2.
-To recall, Trigonometry angles are the angles obtained from the ratios of the trigonometric functions.
+Cos 30-degree value is √3/2.
 The term “trigonometry” deals with the study of the measurements of right-angled triangles with parameters such as length, height and angles of the triangle.
 The important trigonometric angles are 0, 30, 45, 60, 90, 180, 270 and 360.
 The angles for six trigonometric functions like sine, cosine, tangent, cosecant, secant and cotangent can be found easily.
 In this article, let’s discuss the value of cos 30 degrees in detail.

 What is Cos 30° Value?

-The value of cos 30 degree in decimals is 0.866 and in its value, as a fraction is √3/2.
+The value of cos 30 degrees in decimals is 0.866 and its value, as a fraction, is √3/2.
 The derivation of cos 30° is given below.

 How to Derive the Value of Cos 30 Degrees?

 The value of cos 30 degrees can be found in terms of different trigonometric functions like sine functions and cos functions with varying angles like 60°, 90°, etc., and also with the help of some other trigonometric sine functions.
-We know that the angle 30 degrees take place in the first quadrant of the Cartesian plane, the value of cos 30 degrees should be a positive value.
+We know that the angle of 30 degrees takes place in the first quadrant of the Cartesian plane; the value of cos 30 degrees should be a positive value.

 From the trigonometry table, some degree values of sine functions and cosine functions are used to find the value of cos 30.

 We know that the value of sin 60 degrees is √3/2